19hello/myrepo/docs/advanced/opt.md

 The [BFGS method](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) is a quasi-Newton method for solving nonlinear optimization problem.
 It belongs to the class of quasi-Newton method where the Hessian matrix is approximated during the optimization process.
 If the initial point is not far from the extrema, BFGS tends to work better than gradient-based methods.

-In ABACUS, we implemented the BFGS method for doing fixed-cell structural relaxation.

-We have alse implemented an alternative BFGS method, which can be called by using the keyword 'bfgs_trad'.
+There is an alternative standard BFGS method, which can be called by using the keyword 'bfgs_trad'.
 The bfgs_trad method is a quasi-Newton method that substitute an approximate matrix B for the Hessian matrix.
 The optimization direction is determined by the inverse of B, therefore, only the inverse of B is iteratively updated and no time-consuming operations such as matrix inversion are involved.

+In ABACUS, we implemented the BFGS method for doing fixed-cell structural relaxation.

 ### SD method